OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/active-directory/active-directory-licensing-ps-examples.md

     if ($license -ne $null)
     {
-        #GroupsAssigningLicense contains a collection of IDs of objects assigning the license
+        #GroupsAssigningLicense contains a collection of IDs of objects assigning hello license
-        #This could be a group object or a user object (contrary to what the name suggests)
+        #This could be a group object or a user object (contrary toowhat hello name suggests)
         foreach ($assignmentSource in $license.GroupsAssigningLicense)
         {
-            #If the collection contains at least one ID not matching the user ID this means that the license is inherited from a group.
+            #If hello collection contains at least one ID not matching hello user ID this means that hello license is inherited from a group.
-            #Note: the license may also be assigned directly in addition to being inherited
+            #Note: hello license may also be assigned directly in addition toobeing inherited
             if ($assignmentSource -ieq $groupId)
             {
                 return $true